kevelopment/react-nest-monorepo/README.md

 #### Frontend

-Now that we have a functioning backend
+Now that we have a functioning backend we can start implementing some stuff in the frontend, e.g. a login-form.

 ##### Login